teemtee/fmf/docs/features.rst

 Elasticity
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use a single file or scatter metadata across the hiearchy,
+Use a single file or scatter metadata across the hierarchy,
 whatever is more desired for the project.

 File ``wget/main.fmf``::